R3VENGE7/R3VENGE7/README.md

  "Name's Heathcliff.
 Clobbering people is my specialty.
 'Course, only when I fancy it. "

     Heathcliff Fictkin.      --     Any. prns.   -- Strawpg with full intro soon.
-              If you see me feel free to interact. i dont mind. usually in docks but you can also find me near market and forsaken area
-                            i do follow pony town accounts
-                                   just not much.
+         If you spot me, don’t hesitate to interact—I don’t mind.
+          Usually lurking around the docks, but you’ll also find me near
+                        he market and forsaken area.
+                  I follow some Pony Town accounts, though not many.
-               i apologize for i may come off as rude. thats just my behavior.
+          Fair warning: I may come off as rude—that’s just how I am.
                      C+H is fine just dont overdo it since i mostly prefer freinds only